devrath/droid-pure-kotlin-application/README.md

 ## **`𝙸𝚗𝚝𝚛𝚘𝚍𝚞𝚌𝚝𝚒𝚘𝚗`** 💡
-:label: This repository serves as template and demo for building android applications for scale. </br>
+:label: This repository serves as template and demo for building android applications for scale.
+It is suited for large teams where individuals can work independently on feature wise and layer wise reducing the dependency on each other. </br>
 :label: It is built with pure kutlin in the project namely `compose` for the `presentation-layer`, `kotlin` for writing the `business-logic`, `kotlin-dsl` for handeling the dependencies. </br>
 :label: Multimodule architecture used with `reusability` by adhering `SOLID-principles`, also `unit-testing`, `integration-testing` in mind. </br>
 :label: Demo contains three screen application namely `registration`, `login`, `forgot-password` and external service used here is `firebase`.
 User can create an account using `registration`.
 User can login and once login is successful the user details is saved in `data-store` </br>